msloth/bithappens.se/posts/2012-07-01_093700_contiki-debugging-in-cooja.md

 Mobility can be started at any time, even after simulation has run some time.
 It will always start from the top of the position data file however, so temporary stopping movement is not possible.

 *Format of position data file*
-The position data file is a <strong>space separated value file</strong> with each line indicating a COOJA node ID, time [s], X position [m] and Y position [m].
+The position data file is a *space separated value file* with each line indicating a COOJA node ID, time [s], X position [m] and Y position [m].
 Comments are preceded with #.

 Example of four nodes moving a little bit, from their starting positions to new positions 0.2 seconds later.
 ```# Comment